Bogala/langton-ant-dojo/STEP_5.md

 });
 ```

-That make an epic like this :
+That makes an epic like this:
 ``` typescript
 export default (action$: ActionsObservable<Action>) =>
     action$.ofType(PLAY)